dschoorl/playlists/README.md

 On Mac/Linux: ```./gradlew build```

 This will create a fat jar in the sub directory called `build/libs` that can be executed with the `java -jar` command.
-When you execute it, you must pass the year on for which you want to compile a spotify playlist.
-E.g. to run the application for the year 1999, you would enter from the project directory:
+When you execute it, you must supply the year for which you want to compile a spotify playlist as the last program argument.
+E.g. to activate the `local` application profile (which causes the application-local.properties file to be applied) and make it compile a playlist for the year 1999, you would enter from the project directory:

-On Windows: `java -jar build\libs\playlists.jar 1999`
+On Windows: `java -jar build\libs\playlists.jar --spring.profiles.active=local 1999`
-On Mac/Linux: `java -jar build/libs/playlists.jar 1999`
+On Mac/Linux: `java -jar build/libs/playlists.jar --spring.profiles.active=local 1999`

 Please continue reading the next section where it is explained what the application is doing or trying to do.